1. A branch or branch office is a regional component of a broader company and can be contrasted with the main (or ‘head’) office.

 The relative merits of setting up a branch versus a subsidiary company, differ substantially depending on the business in question, and the country of expansion.
 This means it is essential to engage an international expansion partner to explain which option might be best for your company.

-New Horizons Global Partners provides subsidiary incorporation, global PEO and international strategy advice for all types of global expansion.
+Horizons provides subsidiary incorporation, global PEO and international strategy advice for all types of global expansion.
 Contact our specialists to find out which option is right for your business.